 Welcome to Bay Area Houston, land of the Baycation.
 We love our waterfront views and the sweet sea breezes rolling in from Galveston Bay and the Gulf of Mexico.

-The Bay is a quick 30-minute drive from Houston and is made up of four unique cities — Kemah, League City, Nassau Bay, and Seabrook.
+The Bay is a quick 30-minute drive from Houston and is made up of five unique cities — Clear Lake Shores, League City, Nassau Bay, Seabrook, and Texas City.
 While each town has its own flavor and personality, our cities are connected by two scenic waterfronts — Clear Lake and Galveston Bay.

 Exploring the Bay Area Houston is an easy, delightful coastal escape with stops scattered just minutes apart.
 No matter where you stay in the Bay, our amazing attractions, water sports, and award-winning restaurants will be right at your fingertips.
 So, let’s start exploring!
 Between real-life astronauts, sailing lessons, roller coasters, and world-renowned birding opportunities, we’ve got a lot to cover.